WCHN/CTseg/README.md

 <img style="float: right;" src="https://github.com/WCHN/CTseg/blob/master/demo.png" width="60%" height="60%">

 This is a MATLAB implementation of a model for segmenting and spatially normalising computed tomography (CT) brain scans.
 The model is an extension of the popular unified segmentation routine (part of the SPM12 software) with: improved registration, priors on the Gaussian mixture model parameters, an atlas learned from both MRIs and CTs (with more classes), and more.
 These improvements leads to a more **robust** segmentation routine that can better handle image with lots of noise and/or large morphological variability (see figure above).
+The algorithm can produce native|warped|modulated space segmentations of:
+* Gray matter (GM)
+* White matter (WM)
+* Cerebrospinal fluid (CSF)
+* Dural venous sinuses (SIN)
+* Bone (inc. calcifications and hyper-intensities) (BONE)
+* Soft tissue (ST)
+* Background (BG)

-The segmentation results are **grey matter (GM)**, **white matter (WM)** and **cerebrospinal fluid (CSF)**, in native and template (normalised) space.
-The input should be provided as nifti files (*.nii*), the resulting tissue segmentations are in the same format as the output of the SPM12 segmentation routine.
+The input should be provided as nifti files (*.nii*).
+The resulting tissue segmentations are in the same format as the output of the SPM12 segmentation routine.

 The code can be used either as: **(1)** an SPM12 extension, by adding it to the toolbox folder of SPM and using the batch interface (SPM -> Tools -> CT Segmentation); or **(2)** by interfacing with the code directly (example below).

+The orientation matrix in the nifti header of CT scans could be messed up, this means that the atlas will not align with the image data.
+This is here fixed this by a preprocessing step.
+Note that this operation requires reslicing of the image data and therefore creates a copy of the original input data (prefixed *r\*.nii*).
+Setting the ```correct_header``` option of CTseg to ```false``` disables this preprocessing step.

 If you find the code useful, please consider citing one of the publications in the *References* section.